FR-DC/MixMatch-PyTorch/Writerside/topics/Pipeline.md

     L --Backward--> M[Model]
 ```

+We have both **Data** and **Data List**, as the augmentations create a new
+axis in the data.

-There are a few things to note:
+A few things to note:
-- Concatenation happens on the Batch axis, which is the first axis.
+- `Concat` is on the Batch axis, the 1st axis.
-- Predict uses the model's forward pass.
+- `Predict` uses the model's forward pass.
-  - **The first predict requires no gradient.**
+  - The Label Guessing Prediction, `Predict(X Unl.
+K)`, doesn't use gradient.
-- The Mix Up Shuffling happens on the Batch axis, which also includes the
+- The Mix Up Shuffling is on the Batch axis, which includes the augmentations.
-  augmentations.
-So if your data is of shape (B, K, C, H, W), the shuffling
-  happens on both B and K. (Use reshape before shuffling)
+  If the data is of shape (B, K, C, H, W), the shuffling happens on both B and
+  K.
 - CIFAR10 (and most datasets) are not even, use `drop_last` on the
   DataLoader to avoid errors.
+- `Interleave` is not a well-documented step in the paper.
+See our
+  [Interleaving](Interleaving.md) document for more details.

 ### Details